 Interregional Goods Movement Study

 Consultant/Deputy Project Manager: Sophie Hartshorn, Cambridge Systematics, Inc.

-Fresno COG Project Manager: Rob Terry, Senior Regional Planner
+Fresno COG Project Manager: Rob Terry, Principal Regional Planner

 The San Joaquin Valley Interregional Goods Movement Plan identifies a future preferred goods movement system for the Valley implemented through a comprehensive interregional strategy.
 This planning effort was organized by all eight of the San Joaquin Valley Regional Transportation Planning Agencies (RTPA’s/COG’s), and was managed by valley-wide coordinator/consultant Michael Sigala, with Sigala Inc., with concultant services provided by Cambridge Systematics, Inc.